-The order of adjectives is used in written and spoken language and generally it doesn’t change.
-However, if you want to emphasise a certain quality, you can put that adjective first:
+The order of adjectives is used in written and spoken language and generally, it doesn’t change.
+However, if you want to emphasize a certain quality, you can put that adjective first:

 - Do you want the wooden red slide or the plastic red slide?

-Here, the material is important so it comes before the colour.
-In a normal sentence, it would be the other way round.
+Here, the material is important so it comes before the color.
+In a normal sentence, it would be the other way around.